isaobushi/ZoneIn/README.md

   * At the moment it's a working mvp, it needs a strong restyling <br>
     and more exercise to be added.
+  * Registration confirmation, improve account security.
-  * Implement a chat session beetween students and teachers
+  * Implement a chat session beetween students and teachers.
-  * Add different logo avatar for teachers
+  * Add different logo avatar for teachers.